Laravel-Backpack/docs/4.2-dev/crud-columns.md

 ],
 ```

-> **DEPRECATED**: closure column will be removed in a future version of Backpack, the same thing can now be achieved using any column (including the `text` column) and the `value` attribute - just pass the same closure to the `value` attribute of any column type.
+> **DEPRECATED**: closure column will be removed in a future version of Backpack, since the same thing can now be achieved using any column (including the `text` column) and the `value` attribute - just pass the same closure to the `value` attribute of any column type.

 <hr>